Definition | Other Butter vs. Grass-Fed Butter | Benefits | Conclusion | FAQ | Studies

 Although few people know about vitamin K2, it is an essential nutrient.

-You will primarily find Vitamin K2 in fermented foods and animal products such as grass-fed butter.
+You will primarily find Vitamin K2 in fermented foods and animal products like grass-fed butter.

 Although vitamin K2 is less common in the diet, it is vital for overall health.
 In like manner, it plays a crucial role in your bone and heart health (Maresz 20155).